 Public Transit & Ride-sharing

-• Riders planning to use Metro are encouraged to purchase their SmarTrip card in advance to avoid long lines on Inauguration Day.
-(Each rider age 5 or older needs his/her own SmarTrip card to enter and exit the system.)
-Before January 13, visit wmata.com/inauguration to purchase a special $10 one-day pass good for unlimited Metrorail and Metrobus trips on Inauguration Day.
+Riders planning to use Metro are encouraged to purchase their SmarTrip card in advance to avoid long lines.
+Each rider age 5 or older is required to have their own SmarTrip card to enter and exit the transit system.

-• Metro recommends that riders plan their trip to the National Mall without transferring between lines.
+Metro recommends that riders plan their trip to the National Mall without transferring between lines.
 There is a station near the National Mall on each Metro line.
+Visit the WMATA website for schedules and fees.

 Leaving town?